Dear Friends, help make Financial Samurai better!

 There have been roughly 450 posts published with 21,000 comments since the beginning.
 That's a lot of conversation (47 comments / post on average) thanks to all of you witty, bickering, and insightful folks!
 If each post averages 850 words, that's 382,000 words I've typed, or roughly 450 words averaged every single day.
 If my English and Journalism teachers could see me now.

-So please, feel free to share some of your feedback to help me help you have a more enjoyable experience here.
+So please, feel free to share some of your feedback to help Financial Samurai get better.
 Thanks!

 Photo: If you look hard enough, you might see the Samurai Mask.
 Imagine my surprise when I found it all the way in the Yucatan Peninsula in a city called Coba, Mexico.
 Nov, 2010.